tallforasmurf/CHIP8IDE/readme.md

 * [CowGod's CHIP-8 page](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM) is probably the most frequently cited internet reference, and covers both CHIP-8 and SCHIP features (but is incorrect on the shift instructions).

+* David Winter's [CHIP-8 emulation page](http://www.pong-story.com/chip8/) has a trove of CHIP-8 games and emulators.

 * [Mastering CHIP-8](http://mattmik.com/files/chip8/mastering/chip8.html), an essay by Matthew Mikolay, has a good technical description of the CHIP-8 but omits the SCHIP features.

 * [Matthew Mikolay's Retrocomputing page](http://retro.mattmik.com/) has documents, some program sources, and PDF copies of  all issues of the fanzine *VIPer*, in which can be found many CHIP-8 game listings.